Crosscutting Activities Program in Materials Research (XC)

 - DMR contact, MPS Graduate Research Supplement for Veterans (MPS-GRSV), since 2014

 - Advisory Board, Rosalind Franklin Society, since 2008

-- Two chpts. in FORWARD to Professorship in STEM: Inclusive Faculty Development Strategies That Work, Elsevier, ISBN: 978-0-12-800855-3, in press (June 2015)
+- C. Mavriplis and L.D.
+Madsen, "Possible Benefits for Workshop Organizers" book chpt. in FORWARD to Professorship in STEM: Inclusive Faculty Development Strategies That Work, Elsevier, ISBN: 978-0-12-800855-3, (2015).